 The announcement of a heavy tax on crypto income comes as a big disappointment for crypto traders in India.
 As per the government, the loss arising from the sale of digital assets cannot be set off against any other income.

-Why India Imposes 30% Tax on Cryptocurrencies income it’s still not clear but it looks like the government wants to demotivate crypto tarders.
+Why India Imposes 30% Tax on Cryptocurrencies income it’s still not clear but it looks like the government wants to demotivate crypto traders.
 India is the home of the world’s largest crypto community.
 This move will clearly impact negatively on crypto traders that are facing loss.
 Due to a bearish run, the crypto market is already down by 50%.

 After the announcement of heavy taxes on Cryptos, India’s crypto exchanges have demanded clarity about the taxation over the income earned from the crypto assets.
 As there is still no clarity on how the government is going to regulate and tax the crypto assets.

-The crypto traders in India showed disappointment on social media after the announcement of a heavy tax.
+Crypto traders in India showed disappointment on social media after the announcement of a heavy tax.
 As per the Indian users, it’s a crackdown on the trading of cryptos in another way.
 While Indian crypto exchanges like WazirX welcomed the move of the government.

 Is Turkey also going to regulate Cryptos?